ethercis/ethercis/doc/flat json.md

 	  "ctx/territory": "GB"
 	}

-This flat json format is easy to read and interpret by a human operator, but it cannot be directly identified by Ocean's modeling tools.
+This flat json format is easy to read and interpret by a human operator, but it cannot be directly identified by Ocean's modelling tools.

-##ECISFLAT
+## ECISFLAT
 The flat json format currently supported by Ethercis is a simple Path/Value representation of data in a Composition.

 For example, a flat json data block is